 In the United States and most other developed nations, infectious myocarditis is most often caused by a viral infection.
 The most common viral causes in the United States are parvovirus B19 and human herpes virus 6.
-The SARS-CoV-2 virus COVID-19 Coronaviruses are a large family of viruses that cause respiratory illness ranging in severity from the common cold to fatal pneumonia.
-There are many different coronaviruses.
-Most of them cause... read more sometimes causes myocarditis.
+The SARS-CoV-2 virus COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV-2.
+COVID-19 was first reported in late 2019 in Wuhan, China... read more sometimes causes myocarditis.
 In developing nations, infectious myocarditis is most often caused by rheumatic fever Rheumatic Fever Rheumatic fever is inflammation of the joints, heart, skin, and nervous system, resulting from a complication of untreated streptococcal infection of the throat.
 This condition is a reaction... read more , Chagas disease Chagas Disease Chagas disease is an infection caused by the protozoan Trypanosoma cruzi, which is transmitted by the bite of a kissing bug (also called an assassin or Triatominae bug).
 The protozoa may enter... read more , or AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
 HIV is transmitted... read more .

 Noninfectious causes include substances that are toxic to the heart (such as alcohol and cocaine), certain drugs, and some autoimmune and inflammatory disorders.
 Myocarditis caused by drugs is termed hypersensitivity myocarditis.